An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 • Kobayashi Soba: upscale, refined soba noodle restaurant near the local shrine on Nawate-dori shopping street – some of the fanciest noodles we’ve ever had!

-• Yamameya: a local yakitori joint near our guesthouse
+• Yamameya: a local yakitori joint we discovered near our guesthouse

 Where to Stay